-Join Peggy Fisher for an in-depth discussion in this video Reading resistors, part of Up and Running with Arduino.
+Join Peggy Fisher for an in-depth discussion in this video Reading resistors, part of Learning Arduino.

 - Now I'd like to show you how to read your resistors.
 A resistor resists the flow of electricity.
 The flow is called the current. each resistor is labeled to help us determine how strongly it resists the current flow.
 The resistance value is called the om, represented with the Greek letter, omega.
 Resistors come with many different resistance values, such as a 220Ω, a 560Ω, 1K, 10K, et cetera.
 All the resistors are color-coded.

 These colors are used to calculate the amount of resistance.
 Here is a picture of a resistor.
 Each color on the resistor is called a band.
 To read the value of your resistor, you must read and translate all the color bands on the resistor.
 It might be easier to start from the right to get the tolerance value and the multiplier first.
 Note the tolerance values are usually gold or silver in color.
 In the example on the right, there are four bands of color, plus the tolerance.
 Let's read this resistor.

 The color of the tolerance band, the far right, is gold, indicating a 5% tolerance.
 This means that the actual value is accurate to within 5% of what the color-coding says.
 This tolerance usually isn't a problem in projects for the Arduino, but it is definitely good to know this information for future projects that have more specific requirements.
 Next we have our multiplier band.
 In this case it's red, red has a value of 100.
 The digit bands are brown, brown, black.